-The committee felt it was important to ensure the recommendations in this guideline are linked to NICE's guideline on oral health: approaches for local authorities and their partners to improve the oral health of their communities.
+The committee felt it was important to ensure the recommendations in this guideline are linked to NICE's guideline on oral health: local authorities and partners.

 Members agreed that access to dental services to identify oral health needs was a basic right.
 They also agreed that being unable to access dental services for unmet treatment needs was an inequity in service provision that should be highlighted and addressed.
 They considered that the lack of good quality research on effectiveness reflected a general lack of understanding of the importance of mouth care (and oral health generally) for people in care homes.

 The committee agreed that it was important for care home managers to know:

 they can raise concerns, and which organisations to raise them with, if there is a lack of local dental service provision